The LSST-DESC 3x2pt Tomography Optimization Challenge: Challenge Design

 \subsection{Philosophy}

 Since this was a preliminary challenge designed to explore whether it is possible \emph{in theory} to use only the (g)riz bands for tomography, we chose to simplify several aspects of the data.
 In realistic situations we will have access to limited sized training sets for WL photometric redshifts, since spectra are time-consuming to obtain.
 These training sets will also be highly incomplete compared to full catalogues, especially at faint magnitudes where spectroscopic coverage is sparse.
 In this challenge we avoided both these issues -- the training samples we provided (see \autoref{sec:data}) were comparable in size to the testing sample, and drawn from the same population.
 Given this, the challenge represents a best-case scenario -- if no method succeeded on this easier case then more realistic cases would probably be impossible.
+These simplifications will increase scores overall, since one source of uncertainty in the calculation is removed.
+We expect that they will disproportionately increase scores for large numbers of tomographic bins, since the relative widening from individual galaxy uncertainties will be larger.
+Faint galaxy samples, including those at higher redshift, will also be more affected.

 Despite these simplifications, the other aspects of the challenge and process were designed to be as directly relevant as possible to the particular WL science case we focus on.
 The data set was chosen to mimic the population, noise, and cuts we will use in real data (see \autoref{sec:data-proc}) and the metrics were designed to be as close to the science goals as possible, rather than a lower level representation (see \autoref{sec:metrics}).
 The data set was also large enough to pose a reasonably realistic test of methods at the large data volume required for upcoming surveys, where $10^9$ -- $10^{10}$ galaxies will be measured.